 Much of PFE, including its spatial strategy, planning policies, proposed allocations and evidence base, are based on the GMSF.
 The site’s proposed allocation in the GMSF has therefore been carried across in PFE, as set out through Policy JP Allocation 31.
 The proposed allocation of Godley Green in PFE can be viewed here: https://www.greatermanchester-ca.gov.uk/media/4838/places-for-everyone.pdf

 A consultation on the Publication Draft of PFE ended on Sunday, 3 October 2021.
-It is now expected to be submitted to the Secretary of State, alongside all supporting documents and representations received during the final round of consultation, for an independent examination.
+The joint development plan was submitted to the Secretary of State in early 2023, alongside all supporting documents and representations received during the final round of consultation, for an independent examination.